FFengIll/Machine-Learning-In-Action/README.md

 I will not do too much explanation on linear regression algorithm, but explain the core idea in all of them here.

-Whatever the algorithm we use, we just wish to get the of the data.
+Whatever the algorithm we use, we just wish to get the trend of the data.
-So
+So we should take care of 2 points: overfit will give too much info and cause model complex;
+underfit may lose the accuracy (simple model), then be hard to use.

-## OLS (Ordinary Least Squares, Linear Regression)
+## OLS (Ordinary Least Squares / Linear Regression)
 ## LWLR (Locally Weighted Linear Regression)
 ## Ridge Regression
 ## Lasso Regression